kymo42/voice-isolator/README.md

 ### How It Works:

 ```
-Your Microphone + Game Audio → Voice Isolator → Clean Voice Only
+Your Microphone + Game Audio → SpeakerLove → Clean Voice Only
                                     ↓
                           Discord/Team Chat receives
                           just your voice (no game!)